Candidate & Committee Services

 Introduction

-The New York State Public Campaign Finance Program (PCFP) provides candidates running for statewide or state legislative office the ability to qualify for public matching funds based on small donations ($5-$250) from residents in their district.
+The New York State Public Campaign Finance Program (PCFP) provides candidates running for statewide or state legislative office the ability to qualify for public matching funds based on eligible contributions from residents in their district.

 To receive public matching funds, candidates must meet the eligibility criteria, be certified by the New York State Board of Elections (NYSBOE) Public Campaign Finance Board (PCFB) and comply with all program requirements.